Hilary Duff’s Neighbor Speaks Out About Feud After Receiving Threats From Her Fans

 Hilary Duff’s neighbor is speaking out about her epic social media rant that now has him facing the wrath of Disney Channel fans.
 After Hilary took to her Instagram Story to put her neighbor, Dieter Addison, on blast for his alleged bad neighbor behavior, her loyal fans reportedly began to harass him.

-Hilary Duff currently stars on the TV Land series Younger, but years before that she was a child star on Disney’s Lizzie McGuire, so she has a loyal fan following.
-In an interview with the New York Post, Dieter Addison said he considering a restraining order against Hilary because he’s getting “a lot of hate mail and threats” from her fans.
+Hilary Duff currently stars on the TV Land series Younger, but years before that, she was a child star on Disney’s Lizzie McGuire, so she has a loyal fan following.
+In an interview with the New York Post, Dieter Addison said he is considering a restraining order against Hilary because he’s getting “a lot of hate mail and threats” from her fans.

 “It is so bad I’m going to have to get a bodyguard,” Addison said.